AntoniaObersteiner/backtracer/README.md

 including exporting the results.
 The Kernel Backtracer traces both user and kernel stacks, as long as the timer can interrupt the execution.

-# Installing / Packages
+# Quick Start

-For an example on how to install all needed packages, see `install.sh`.
-Adapt and use what you need in an existing L4Re development environment.
+For an example on how to install all needed packages, build and run with the default configuration, see `install.sh`.
+It can be run in an empty directory and should result in a FrameGraph of hello.
+It needs your input twice: First, in the L4Re and Kernel Config: Leave L4Re at the defaults and use the following Fiasco Kernel Config:

+- no [P]erformance configuration
+- no [C]ompile without frame pointer
+- [A]llow tracing user and kernel stacks

+Secondly, it needs you to stop qemu, when the export is done.
+It tells you :)

+Adapt and use what you need for an existing L4Re development environment.
 In case there's a bug, ask [me](mailto:antonia.obersteiner@tu-dresden.de).
-Maybe a look at [my docker- and submodule-based version](https://gitlab.hrz.tu-chemnitz.de/anob943c-at-tu-dresden.de/fl4mer) might be useful, using not branch `fl4mer` but `fl4mer-antonia`.
+Maybe a look at
+[my docker- and submodule-based version](https://gitlab.hrz.tu-chemnitz.de/anob943c-at-tu-dresden.de/fl4mer) might be useful, using not branch `fl4mer` but `fl4mer-antonia`.